Ingredient Profile

 Summary

-Kimura et al. (2007) demonstrated that L-Theanine supplementation reduced heart rate by 20% in 12 healthy adults during stress tasks, significantly outperforming the placebo, consistent with research into stress reduction and supporting Presence and Confidence.
+Kimura et al. (2007) reported that L-Theanine supplementation was associated with a 20% reduction in heart rate in 12 healthy adults during stress tasks, outperforming the placebo group.

 Study Details